 A: YES, we need official transcripts from all colleges you have attended.

 Q: I’ve attended a community college and have been accepted to several four-year universities.
 I haven’t heard yet from my #1 school choice, which is in LA County.
 It may not happen until the end of April.
 What financial aid information should I submit on my Financial Aid Profile form?

 A: Submit your most current financial aid information.
-When you have your acceptance please forward the cost of attendance and award letter from the school you will be attending.
+When you have your acceptance from the school you will be attending, please forward the cost of attendance.

-Q: Can I apply for a scholarship if I am transferring from community college but am waiting to see which Los Angeles County College will accept me?
+Q: Can I apply for a scholarship if I am transferring from community college but am waiting to see which college in Los Angeles county will accept me?

 A: We often have transfer students apply for Ebell/Flint Scholarships whose acceptance at a university is still pending at the time of our application deadline.
-On your application, indicate which LA county and other universities you have applied to for transfer.
-If you are selected as a Scholar, the scholarship award is contingent on your transfer to an LA County university in the fall of 2019.
+On your application, indicate which college(s) in Los Angeles county you have applied for transfer.
+If you are selected as a Scholar, the scholarship award is contingent on your transfer to a college in Los Angeles county in the fall of 2020.
 Proof of acceptance is required.